Eoinocal/Halite/Readme.txt

 Account Control.
 To revert to 'portable mode' whereby all config information will be saved alongside the executable simply delete that registry key (HKEY_CURRENT_USER\Software\Halite\path).
-If you only ever used the standalone download release this will not be necessary.
+If you only ever used the standalone 'zipped' download then this will not be necessary.

 Changes:

+ + from v 0.3.1.8 to 0.3.2 RC:
+   1) Peer details exception fixed.
+   2) Updated to OpenSSL 0.98k
+   3) Updated to Boot 1.40
+   4) Updated to libtorrent 0.14.6
+      - UPnP bug fixed.
+      - fixed bug when setting unlimited upload or download rates for torrents.
+      - replaces invalid filename characters with '.'
+      - fixed bug where web seeds would not disconnect if being resolved when the torrent was paused.
+   5) Contributed language translations updated.
+   6) Numerous other small bug fixes and improvements.

  + from v 0.3.1 to 0.3.1.8:
-   1) Shutdown Dialog added.
+   1) Shutdown scheduler.
    2) Updated to libtorrent 0.14.4
       - Potential libtorrent vulnerability fixed.
    3) Numerous small bug fixes and improvements.